Picture Book Biographies of John F. Kennedy and Jacqueline B. Kennedy

 These resources guide elementary students to become biography detectives as they investigate Rose Kennedy’s life.
 Three classroom activities feature documents, photographs, and a giant timeline.

 Activity: Road to the White House

 Students make the “trip” with JFK from the Democratic National Convention to the November 8, 1960 election, answering questions with information gleaned from the primary sources located in the Campaign Office in The President’s Desk.
-A full-sized version of the memo from Clark Clifford is available here.

 Lesson Plan: Televised Debates: Candidates Take a Stand

 Use primary source material to explore what voters can learn from political debates.
 Students then create a guide book to help voters select a candidate.

 Lesson Plan: Red States, Blue States: Mapping the Presidential Election